MetaBarj0/shangelog-tools/README.md

 As you wish, it's not mandatory.
 You can use the full feature set of these tools directly in this repository.
 Packaging tools maybe an interesting option if you want them system wide.
-Keep in mind however you'll have to manually handle any update of them.
+Keep in mind however you'll have to manually handle any update of them as you'll lose the git repository.